xekoukou/litprog/litprog.md

 }

 ```
 We extract the code from the markdown document.
+We use type to give special meaning to each block.
+This way, we can have multiple code blocks from the same language, but they might be used for something else like tests or examples.
+The type string is put exactly after the language string.
 ```javascript
 function extract_code_from_markdown(markdown,language_string,type) {
   var code = "";